Hidden line: Geometry objects without hidden lines

 When a student is first introduced to a geometric cube, it's easier to start with something they are familiar such as a common box which is a cube without hidden lines.
 Drawing an object without hidden lines, matches an observer's view of the object.
 Omitting hidden lines makes an object easier to draw.

-Cube projection graph, in a B_{3} Coxeter plane.
-The cube rotated.
+2D Cube projection graph, in a B_{3} Coxeter plane.
+The cube is rotated and projected as a 3D graph.
 The cube without hidden lines.

-Tesseract projection graph, in a B_{4} Coxeter plane.
-Tesseract with visible lines highlighted and hidden lines as dash lines.
-The tesseract without hidden lines.
+2D Tesseract projection graph, in a B_{4} Coxeter plane.
+Tesseract 4-cube projected as a 3D graph with hidden lines as dash lines.
+The 4-cube without hidden lines.

-5 dimensional hypercube graph, in a B_{5} Coxeter plane.
-The hypercube rotated with visible lines and vertex highlighted.
-The hypercube without hidden lines.
+2D 5 dimensional hypercube graph, in a B_{5} Coxeter plane.
+The 5-cube is rotated and projected into 3D with hidden lines dashed.
+The 5-cube without hidden lines.

 To draw higher dimensional cubes, hypercubes, without hidden lines, make the faces opaque.
 Then, the hidden lines are no longer visible, they are removed from the observer's view.